-Policy CO7PU: Parking Standards and Electric Vehicle Charging Infrastructure
+Policy CO7: Parking Standards

-Proposals for new development will be required to provide adequate parking provision in accordance with the Cumbria Development Design Guide (or any document that replaces it) where appropriate.
-There will also be a requirement for the provision of secure cycle parking in all new car parks as well as accessible parking bays and associated development.
+Proposals for new development will be required to provide adequate parking provision, including cycle parking and accessible parking bays, in accordance with the Cumbria Development Design Guide (or any document that replaces it) where appropriate.

-Development will be supported where it accords with the Whitehaven Parking Strategy.
-Proposals that provide new or improved Park and Ride Facilities for local employment and development sites will be supported where they will provide demonstrable benefits and will be situated in appropriate locations.
-All new development should integrate new Electric Vehicle Charging Infrastructure as follows:
+Development will be supported where it accords with the Whitehaven Parking Strategy or any document that supersedes it.
+Proposals that provide new or improved park and ride facilities for local employment and development sites will be supported where they will provide demonstrable benefits and are situated in appropriate locations.